 Edited by Tahirih Danesh (Senior Research Associate, Foreign Policy Centre) and Shadi Sadr (Founder, Justice for Iran), the Iran Human Rights Review: Violence features a range of expert contributions from: Nasrin Afzali, Mahmood Amiry-Moghaddam and Tabassom Fanaian (Iran Human Rights), Maedeh Ghaderi, Musa Barzin Khalifeloo, Mahnaz Parakand, Hossein Raeesi and Rouhi Shafii (International Coalition against Violence in Iran-ICAVI).
 Leading international human rights lawyer Professor Payam Akhavan provides a foreword to the collection.

-This edition also marks the launch of the new dedicated online home for the Iran Human Rights Review (www.ihrr.org), with the new website displaying the new publication in both English and Farsi, and providing access to past issues and other key resources on human rights in Iran.
+This edition also marked the launch of the new dedicated online home for the Iran Human Rights Review, with the website displaying the new publication in both English and Farsi, and providing access to past issues and other key resources on human rights in Iran.